kingjon3377/tartan-gui/README.md

 Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.en.html), which is also found in the COPYING file in this repository.

-This application uses (and pre-compiled distributions of it bundle) platform libraries provided by [the Ceylon language](https://ceylon-lang.org), and [the Xerial SQLite database driver](https://github.com/xerial/sqlite-jdbc), under the terms of the Apache license, which is found in the file ApacheLicense.md in this repository.
+This application uses (and pre-compiled distributions of it bundle) the [Xerial SQLite database driver](https://github.com/xerial/sqlite-jdbc), under the terms of the Apache license, which is found in the file ApacheLicense.md in this repository.

 [![Build Status](https://travis-ci.org/kingjon3377/tartan-gui.svg?branch=master)](https://travis-ci.org/kingjon3377/tartan-gui)